dotnet/csharplang/proposals/partial-type-inference.md

 ### Grammar

-> Specification: Original section changed in the following way

-> We modify [Identifiers](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/lexical-structure.md#643-identifiers) as follows:
+We modify [Identifiers](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/lexical-structure.md#643-identifiers) as follows:

 - The semantics of an identifier named `_` depends on the context in which it appears:
   - It can denote a named program element, such as a variable, class, or method, or
   - It can denote a discard (§9.2.9.1).
   - **It will denote a type argument to be inferred.**

-> We modify [Keywords](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/lexical-structure.md#644-keywords) as follows:
+We modify [Keywords](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/lexical-structure.md#644-keywords) as follows:

 * A ***contextual keyword*** is an identifier-like sequence of characters that has special meaning in certain contexts, but is not reserved, and can be used as an identifier outside of those contexts as well as when prefaced by the `@` character.